ozanavsar/DSA-210-TERM-PROJECT/README.md

 Being a movie enthusiast, I have often wondered if commercial and critical success actually correlate to the enjoyment of the people who watch it.
 Some low-budget films turn out to be classics, while plenty of blockbusters fall flat with audiences despite their size and awards.
 This project gives an opportunity to investigate this question through real data.
 It combines my interest in cinema with data analysis and visualization techniques.
-By analyzing the patterns between budget, box office, and ratings, I try to understand whether the audience perception is influenced most by financial investment, critical acclaim, or storytelling quality.
+By analyzing the patterns between *budget*, *box office*, and *ratings*, I try to understand whether the audience perception is influenced most by *financial investment*, *critical acclaim*, or *storytelling quality*.

 ## Hypotheses

-* H₀₁: There is no significant relation between a movie's budget and its IMDb rating.
+* *H₀₁*: There is no significant relation between a movie's budget and its IMDb rating.

-* H₁₁: Higher-budget films are likely to be rated higher on IMDb.
+* *H₁₁*: Higher-budget films are likely to be rated higher on IMDb.

-* H₀₂: There is no significant effect of awards and nominations on the IMDb rating.
+* *H₀₂*: There is no significant effect of awards and nominations on the IMDb rating.

-* H₁₂: The award-winning movies, especially Oscar winners, have higher ratings on IMDb.
+* *H₁₂*: The award-winning movies, especially Oscar winners, have higher ratings on IMDb.

-* H₀₃: The box office performance, either domestic or worldwide gross, bears no association with IMDb ratings.
+* *H₀₃*: The box office performance, either domestic or worldwide gross, bears no association with IMDb ratings.

-* H₁₃: There is a positive correlation between the box office results and IMDb ratings.
+* *H₁₃*: There is a positive correlation between the box office results and IMDb ratings.

 ## Data Sources

-### Box Office Mojo Dataset
+### *Box Office Mojo Dataset*

 * Source: [Kaggle – Box Office Mojo Movies Dataset](https://www.kaggle.com/datasets/igorkirko/wwwboxofficemojocom-movies-with-budget-listed)
 * Scope: ~3,500 U.S. released, English language films between 1990 and 2020